dart-lang/site-www/src/tools/jetbrains-plugin.md

 ---
-title: Dart Plugin from JetBrains
+title: IntelliJ & Android Studio
 description: Use Dart with a variety of IDEs and editors from JetBrains.
 ---

-The Dart plugin adds Dart support to JetBrains IDEs such as WebStorm and IntelliJ IDEA.
+The Dart plugin adds Dart support to JetBrains IDEs such as IntelliJ IDEA and Android Studio.
-WebStorm is an IDE for client-side development.
 IntelliJ IDEA is an intelligent Java IDE with support for many other languages and frameworks.
+Android Studio is an IDE based on IntelliJ IDEA that's used for Android and Flutter development.

 Whichever JetBrains IDE you choose for Dart development, this page has resources to help you get started quickly